zmoazeni/harvested/README.md

     client = harvest.clients.create(client)
     harvest.clients.find(client.id) # returns a Harvest::Client

-You can find more examples in `/examples`
+You can find more examples in `/examples` and in the documentation for Harvest::Base

 ## Hardy Client